-Contractor bears responsibility to obtain any license, permit, or approval required from any agency for work/services to be performed under this Agreement at Contractor's own expense prior to commencement of said work/services.
+Contractor bears responsibility to obtain any license, permit, or approval required from any agency for work/services to be performed under this Agreement prior to commencement of said work/services, with subsequent reimbursement from County for permitting fees.
+Failure to do so will result in forfeit of any right to compensation under this Agreement.
 Failure to do so will result in forfeit of any right to compensation under this Agreement.